BitBoxSwiss/bitbox-wallet-app/README.md

 - [Go](https://golang.org/doc/install) version 1.9.2.
 - [Yarn](https://yarnpkg.com/en/) - for managing the web UI deps.
 - [Qt5](https://www.qt.io)
-  - Install on OSX: `brew install qt5 && brew link qt5`
+  - Install via https://www.qt.io/download, also install WebEngine, and put `qmake` and `rcc` into your PATH.

-Make sure $GOPATH is set and $GOPAH/bin is in your $PATH
+Make sure $GOPATH is set and $GOPAH/bin and $GOROOT/bin is in your $PATH

 Clone/move this repo to `$GOPATH/src/github.com/shiftdevices/godbb` (`$GOPATH` is usually `~/go`).